 Mi'kmaq is a noun and is always plural - encompassing more than one Mi'kmaw person.
 Mi'kmaw is a singular noun, and an adjective.
 It is also the name of the language.

 Wolastoqewiyik is the name for the group of Indigenous people who live along the Wolastoq (Saint John River).
 This group was formerly known as Maliseet.
 Wolastoqewiyik means people of the beautiful and bountiful river.

-Wolastoqey is an adjective.
-Wolastoqey Latuwewakon is the language.
-Wolastoq is the beautiful and bountiful river.
+Wolastogey is an adjective.